 I started by gluing one of each eraser on the outside of the drawers.
-I laid the containers on their backs as I glued the erasers on.
+Then I laid the containers on their backs as I glued the erasers on.
 This is so the glue can dry without the eraser sliding down.
 I left it like this until the glue was somewhat set, which didn't take too long.
 By the time I was done gluing, the first container I worked on was dry.

-I learned that it is important to make sure the entire back of the eraser is covered with glue.
+Tip: I learned that it is important to make sure the entire back of the eraser is covered with glue.
 The first two or three I glued on didn't have enough glue on the back and they came off easily.
 But once I made sure the entire back of the eraser was covered in glue, none of them came off.

 Once the fronts were dry I filled each basket with the corresponding erasers.
 Now you're probably wondering how many erasers does each drawer hold?
 That really depends on the size of the eraser.
 Each drawer can hold about two 60 count packs of the smaller Target erasers, but it's kind of tight to open and close the drawers.
 It can definitely hold one and a half 60 count bags.

 After the baskets were filled I started putting them in the cases.
 I made one case for every day erasers.
 Those were smiley faces, dinosaurs, trucks, owls, etc. – the ones that can be used year-round.
 The other bins were for seasonal.

 Here's a picture of the finished product.
 I love, love, LOVE that these stack.
 They are really sturdy once you get all of the erasers in them.
 You can see a few drawers are empty.
 I'm hoping Target comes out with some awesome new erasers so I can fill in those lonely little drawers!
 Here's some close up pictures.

+These mini eraser storage bins was the solution I needed!
 What is awesome about these little basket is that you can pull them out and hand them to students to use.

-When the students are done, they put the erasers back in the basket and the basket slides right back into place.
+The best thing about this mini eraser storage is when the students are done, they put the erasers back in the basket and the basket slides right back into place.
 Easy clean up!
 This activity comes from my Uppercase and Lowercase Letter Matching packet.